Full programme by day

 1. Emma Robinson (co-chair), University of Bristol, UK- Effects of ketamine in rodents: reward and depression

-2. Celia Morgan (co-chair), University of Exeter, UK - Preventing relapse in alcoholism with ketamine?
+2. Celia Morgan, University of Exeter, UK - Preventing relapse in alcoholism with ketamine?

 3. Ravi Das, UCL, UK - Maladaptive memory rewriting as a therapeutic mechanism for NMDA receptor antagonists